 But that’s not all.
 Iran could encourage terrorist organizations or other proxies to strike inside Saudi Arabia, the United Arab Emirates, and other Gulf nations.
+Last year, it planned and executed drone strikes on two major Saudi oil facilities deep inside the kingdom, convulsing world markets.
 Its support for Houthis rebels in Yemen would mostly certainly increase, offering them more weapons and funds to attack Saudi Arabia’s airports, military bases, and energy plants.

 That remains the largest terrorist attack in Latin America’s history, and the possibility for an even bigger one exists.
-Last year, Argentina arrested two men suspected of having ties with Hezbollah.
+In 2018, Argentina arrested two men suspected of having ties with Hezbollah.

 But Chris Musselman, formerly the National Security Council’s counterterrorism director under Trump, told me the US and its allies may have the most trouble containing the proxy swarm in Western Africa.